JamJar00/restdir/README.md

-# srvdir
+# restdir
-srvdir is a small utility for serving a directory on HTTP, allowing upload to and download from it.
+restdir is a small utility for serving a directory on HTTP, allowing upload to and download from it.

 It is useful for modifying contents of hard to reach file systems like Docker volumes.